SchneemannDavid/clustering_project/README.md

 - The location of a home by county
 - The square footage of a home

+In addition to these more self-evident factors, we have created meaningful clusters using Kmeans in order to create better predictions.
+These clusters include:

+- The number of bedrooms and bathrooms, and the age of a home
+- Latitude, longitude, and location by county

-The correlation of these features with home value, combined within our analysis and models, expresses confidence in the validity of our findings.
-We have created robust models that perform significantly better than our baseline estimated error of 270,460.
+The correlation of these features and our newly created clusters with log error, combined within our analysis and models, expresses confidence in the validity of our findings.
+We have created models that perform slightly better than our baseline of 0.169.

-Having fit the best performing model to our train, validate, and test datasets, we expect this model to perform 19.5% better than our baseline in the future on data it has not seen, given no major changes to our data source.
+Having fit the best performing model to our train, validate, and test datasets, we expect this model to perform 0.14% better than our baseline in the future on data it has not seen, given no major changes to our data source.

-#### Recommendations[EDIT]
+#### Recommendations

 There are a number of recommendations that can be offered based on the above analysis.
-These suggestions are tied to the findings within our primary drivers of home value:
+These suggestions are tied to the relative lack in performance within our primary drivers and clusters when predicting logerror:

-1. Based on our exploration of bedroom and bathroom counts, collecting additional data on how many rooms are in a home, including more specific data on living spaces versus kitchens and other spaces
-2. Kitchen data, namely which major appliances and amenities are available in a given home. (ie. dishwasher, kitchen island, etc.)
-3. In collecting more nuanced data about a home, I suggest we send out email surveys prompting home owners with limited data on their home in the Zillow database to provide additional details about their residence.
+1. I recommend that Zillow considers collecting more data on location-driven features such as proximity of local schools, emergency services such as police and fire stations, and local parks and recreational areas.
+2. Based on our exploration of clusters that affect log error, I recommend Zillow further investigate and extrapolate on clustering techniques in order to better predict log error.

-#### Next Steps[EDIT]
+#### Next Steps

-Despite the overall effectiveness of our best-performing model, there is always room for improvement and optimization. \
+Considering the overall lack in effectiveness of our best-performing model, there is certainly room for improvement and optimization. \
-If given more time to pursue a better results, I would begin by conducting further exploration and analysis of other features within our dataset.
-These features could include:
+If given more time to pursue a better results, I would begin by conducting further exploration and analysis of the clusters I created for our dataset.
+This could include:
-- Whether a home has a pool
-- The square footage of the property, not just the home

-In addition to exploring other features, I would look into methods for more appropriately separating our data into additional housing categories.
-For example:
-- Calculating a ratio of home square footage against square footage of the entire property.
-This home to property ratio could be valuable.
-- Narrowing a home's location to pinpoint the city and specific neighborhood a home is in.
+- Exploring census data further in order to better identify specific neighborhoods instead of simply analyzing at the county level.
+- Re-calibrating my cluster based on home size by exploring more appropriate features to include.

-By optimizing our dataset to include the above categories, I believe we could increase the correlation of our feature set with home value and improve model prediction accuracy.
+By optimizing our dataset to include the above categories, I believe we could increase the correlation of our feature set with log error and improve model prediction accuracy.